Erik Sloan’s Bigwall Gear Guide

 Cut the top off a plastic water bottle.
 This keeps your haul line from getting shredded over edges(the top of the water bottle fits over your haul bag knot as a protector).
 Feed the end of your haul line through the water bottle and clip the rope to your haul bag biner.
 Easy to make, free, don’t forget this essential piece of bigwall gear.

 Bring one smaller, 4000+ cu. in. haulbag for rack, snacks, rain gear.
 Bring one 7000+ cu. in. haulbag for everything else.
 The really big haulbags are not ideal because it is very difficult to get to the bottom of them.
-The Metolius Half Dome is the best bag, size wise, but they all do the job.

 Use 40-50 feet of 8-9mm rope to anchor (to tie them to the anchor) the haul bags, and to lower them out safely using a munter-mule knot (best knot for tying the bag to the anchor, also doubles as a lower out knot.